• Home

 Jute Twine & Rope

 There are a zillion uses for jute twine when you are crafting!!
-You will always find a couple of rolls of different thicknesses of jute twine and also jute nautical rope in my workshop.
+You will always find a couple of rolls of different thicknesses of jute twine and jute nautical rope in my workshop.
 The good thing is that you can find rolls of jute at Walmart or your local crafty stores and of course Amazon.
 Dollar Tree is my spot to stock up on the nautical rope.

 Use Jute To Make A Garland